scalabli/quo/docs/kb.rst

   This page contains a couple of extra notes about key bindings.

-Key bindings can be defined by creating a :class:`~quo.keys.Bind` instance:
+Key bindings can be defined by importing :func:`quo.keys.bind` which is an instance of :class:`~quo.keys.Bind`

 .. code:: python

-    from quo.keys import Bind
+    from quo.keys import bind

-    bind = Bind()

     @bind.add('a')
     def _(start):